Authentic Paper Cartridges.Making historically correct black powder bullets and cartridges, since 2008. (805) 218-2214

 -- Col Wales W. Wood, A History of the Ninety-Fifth Regiment Illinois Infantry Volunteers, 1865

 I'm very picky with my cast bullets; those with defects (bad skirts, cavity in the nose or other casting void, etc.) get tossed right back into the lead pot.
-This is in stark contrast to the Minie balls commonly purchased on other popular sites, which are unsized and frequently have severe defects, voids, cavities in the base, and so on.
+This is in stark contrast to the Minie balls commonly purchased on other popular sites, which are not sized and frequently have severe defects, voids, cavities in the base, and so on.
 I package the Minie balls extra carefully to prevent (insofar as possible) any damage occurring to the very soft lead balls during shipment.